ackermannQ/kodereview/content/blog/strategy-pattern/index.md

 ## To conclude - The key takeaways
 As you could see from this example, a bad implementation would have forced a developer to duplicate code and make future evolutions of the software very difficult.
-By encapsulating the behaviour in a family of algorithms, the changing part of the software could remain independent from the client, providing great flexibility !
+By encapsulating the behaviour in a family of algorithms, the changing part of the software could remain independent from the client, providing great flexibility!

 - Identify the logic that should be separated from your clients
 - Defines a family of algorithms, encapsulate each one, and make them interchangeable